oracle-livelabs/database/heatwave-lakehouse-cdp/load-into-lakehouse/loadlakehouse.md

 Before you Begin with Data Flow lab, you must have:

-* Previous Labs have been completed
+- Previous Labs have been completed
-* We will use the PAR URL Created in previous lab for the bucket e2e-demo-events-silver-mysqlhw
+- We will use the PAR URL Created in previous lab for the bucket e2e-demo-events-silver-mysqlhw

 ## Task 1: Run Autoload to infer the schema and estimate capacity required to upload the aggregate device data

-1. Aggregated data information is the csv files in the object store for which we have created a PAR URL in the earlier task.
-Enter the following commands one by one and hit Enter.
+1. Aggregated data information is in the csv files in the object store for which we have created a PAR URL in the earlier task.
+Now run the following commands:

 2. This sets the schema, in which we will load table data into.